hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/AuthenticatorMiddleware.md

 ## Overview

 Authenticators are middleware that are used to check if a request is authenticated and then pass authentication data to functions further down the callstack via the request context.
 Authenticators should conform to protocol ``HummingbirdAuth/AuthenticatorMiddleware``.
-This requires you implement the function ``/HummingbirdAuth/AuthenticatorMiddleware/authenticate(request:context:)`` that returns a value conforming to ``HummingbirdAuth/Authenticatable``.
+This requires you implement the function ``HummingbirdAuth/AuthenticatorMiddleware/authenticate(request:context:)`` that returns a value conforming to `Sendable`.

 To use an authenticator it is required that your request context conform to ``HummingbirdAuth/AuthRequestContext``.
 When you return valid authentication data from your `authenticate` function it is recorded in the ``HummingbirdAuth/AuthRequestContext/auth`` member of your request context.